sinitasaare/kadaele-shopkeeper2/README.md

-# Kadaele POS - Cash Register & Sales Management App
+# Kadaele Services Shopkeeper - Cash Register & Sales Management App

 A modern, offline-first Point of Sale (POS) system built with React, Capacitor, and Electron.
 Designed for small shops to manage sales, track credit customers, and monitor inventory.